namboy94/octorust/README.md

 # octorust

-octorust is a python application that makes use of `rustc`, `cargo` and `gcc` to compile applications written in rust for irtss/octopos.
+`octorust` is a python application that makes use of `rustc`, `cargo` and `gcc` to compile applications written in rust for use in invasive Platforms utilizing OctoPOS/iRTSS.

 # Installation

+`octorust` has been tested to work on Arch Linux and Ubuntu Linux.
+It should work on all Linux distributions and probably on MacOS and Windows, that has not been tested though.

+A script for automatic installation on Ubuntu systems has been provided.
+To install `octorust` using this script, simply run `./ubuntu_setup.sh`.

 ## Prerequisites